 It would be a couple of years before I watched live TV on the internet (on September 11th 2001 to be accurate), and downloading a photograph or an MP3 file was painfully slow.
 However, text was different.
 I’d not yet made my own web-page, but I knew you could, and besides, there were plenty of great online resources for writers.

 I can’t remember how I found out about the online writers’ group run by Francis Ford Coppola’s Zoetrope studios, but when I did I became addicted to it.
 Years before Web 2.0 and social media, here was a user-generated lit-crit site, free to join, and with an active, vociferous user base of real writers, albeit mostly in the USA and Canada.
 Coppola’s films have regularly come from books (S.E.
-Hinton, Mario Puzo and Joseph Conrad amongst them) and his support for the short form, via this and the All-Story magazine were not without self-interest.
+Hinton, Mario Puzo and Joseph Conrad among them) and his support for the short form, via this and the All-Story magazine were not without self-interest.

 For the writers it was great.
 You critiqued a few stories with a few lines, and that gave you enough credit to upload your own story.
 I must have read two hundred stories during my few months on the site.
 Every month there was a competition, with the top rated stories going through to be read by an agent or something.
 Yet, years before Klout and record-breaking headcounts of Facebook friends or Twitter followers, the group dynamics of the web were already in play.